rafsanislam09/Windows-KVM/README.md

 # Windows-KVM
 Run Windows 10 and older versions in optimized environment inside plain QEmu with KVM.
 TPM is currently not available.
-Need qemu-system-x86 package and KVM support.
+You need qemu-system-x86 package with KVM support.
 Required QEmu version is 9.0.2.
 You need these packages : *qemu-system-x86_64 (with KVM support), qemu-utils, qemu-system-gui, wget* and other dependencies that they need.
 **Available features :**
 1) UEFI with Secure Boot enabled